 Bad, corrupted or fragmented hard drive

-- Run ScanDisk, chkdsk, or something equivalent to verify there is nothing physically wrong with the computer hard drive.
+- Run ScanDisk, chkdsk, or something equivalent to verify there is nothing physically wrong with the computer's hard drive.

 - Run Defrag to help ensure that data is arranged in the best possible order.

-- User other software tools to test the hard drive for any errors by looking at the SMART of the drive.
+- Use other software tools to test the hard drive for any errors by looking at the SMART of the drive.

 Scan for malware

-- Make sure you have all the latest Windows updates installed in the computer.
+- Make sure you have all the latest Windows updates installed on the computer.

-- If you are on the Internet when your computer is slow also make sure all browser plugins are up-to-date.
+- If you are on the Internet when your computer is slow, make sure all browser plugins are up-to-date.

 Update your drivers

-If you've had your computer for more than two years it's likely you're computer is not meeting the memory requirements for today.
-Today, we suggest a minimum of 1GB of memory (RAM) for 32-bit system and 2GB for a 64-bit system.
-By having enough memory for programs to run within memory your computer will not need to swap information stored within memory to the swap file.
-If your computer hard drive light is constantly active, its a good indication of your computer is swapping information between your memory and hard drive because of the lack of space in memory.
+If you have had your computer for more than two years, you may need more memory.
+Today, we suggest computers have a minimum of 1GB of memory (RAM) for 32-bit system and 2GB for a 64-bit system.
+By having enough memory for programs to run within memory, your computer will not need to swap information stored within memory to the swap file.
+If your computer hard drive light is constantly active, its a good indication that your computer is swapping information between your memory and hard drive because of the lack of space in memory.